aponxi/npm-aes256xi/README.md

 # aes256xi

 > Lightweight Encryption Wrapper using native crypto library with aes-256-cbc algorithm.
-Has no dependencies and comes with a cli tool.
+> Has no dependencies and comes with a cli tool in less than 100 lines of code.
+> CLI tool, axi, uses ~/.ssh/id_rsa file OR AXI_KEY_PATH environment variable as the key path.

 ## As npm library